h-bos/ghtorrent-sampler/README.md

 #### Clone all samples

 **WARNING:** Make sure that you have enough space on your disk before you clone all repositories.
-The total size if all repositories would be cloned can be found in the output.
+The total size of all repositories would be cloned can be found in the output.

 ```
 cat samples-{lang}.txt | xargs -n1 git clone